scala-android/sbt-android/README.md

   * `addSbtPlugin("com.hanhuy.sbt" % "android-sdk-plugin" % "1.3.0-SNAPSHOT")`
 * New commands, all commands have proper tab-completion:
   * `gen-android` - creates android projects from scratch with sbt plumbing
+  * `gen-android-sbt` - creates SBT files for an existing android project
   * `logcat` - supports all regular options, non-polling (-d by default)
   * `pidcat` - logcat the current package or specified package with TAG filters
   * `adb-ls` - ls on-device